Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

-We note that in the direct strategy, the model only predicts the GDP growth rate, whereas in the recursive strategy, the model first predicts the features (economic indicators) which are then used to predict the decadal GDP growth rate.
-The advantage of the recursive strategy is that we can optimise the length of time step required for the deep learning model within a reasonable range, and not have the longer prediction window limit our data partitioning.
-We can use the optimal short ranger forecast model to pursue prediction accuracy, and then use a recursive strategy to achieve our long term forecast goal.
+We note that in the direct strategy, the model only predicts the GDP growth rate, whereas, in the recursive strategy, the model first predicts the features (economic indicators) which are then used to predict the decadal GDP growth rate.
+The advantage of the recursive strategy is that we can optimize the length of time step required for the deep learning model within a reasonable range, and not have the longer prediction window limit our data partitioning.
+We can use the optimal short-range forecast model to pursue prediction accuracy, and then use a recursive strategy to achieve our long-term forecast goal.
+The PWT training data set covers the period 1980-2010, Table 1 indicates that the test data set covers the period 2011-2019.
+We provide GDP growth rate prediction for the period 2020-2030 which lies outside the same data with a view for later validation and for comparison with other forecasting models.